Pioreactor/docs.pioreactor/developer-guide/07-Plugins/02-adding-plugins-to-ui.md

     unit: RPM  #
     label: Stirring speed # human readable name
     description: This description is displayed with an editable field in Manage / Settings.
-    type: numeric  # not used atm, but one of numeric, bool, text
+    type: numeric  # one of numeric, bool, string, json
     default: null
     display: true # true to display on the /Pioreactors card
   - key: something_else
     unit: lb
     label: Something else
     description: This description is displayed with an editable field in Manage / Settings.
-    type: numeric # not used atm, but one of numeric, bool, text
+    type: numeric # one of numeric, bool, string, json
     default: null
     display: true # true to display on the /Pioreactors card
 ```

-Saving it to this folder, and refreshing the page:
+Saving it to either directory above, and refreshing the page:

 ![](/img/developer-guide/activities_with_example.png)